I’m Searching For The Perfect Protein Brand

 Their words not mine.
 I’ve also been sampling their herbal teas.
 They do a morning blend and a sleep blend.
 It’s nice to have the zesty refreshing morning tea to wake me up a little when I need to crack on with work.
 And you can’t beat a soothing herbal tea at night time just before you go off to bed.
 Bliss.

 So yeah, so far, so good.
-I’d defo recommend checking out their website and trying some of their products.
+I’d defo recommend visiting their website https://herfreesoul.com/ and trying some of their products.
 Go on, have a little look, you might be pleasantly surprised.
 They haven’t paid me to write this post, I’ve just, ya know, been given some goodies to try and I felt the need to shout about them.
 Because *fingers crossed* I’ve finally found a protein brand I like and can use on a regular basis.
 I’m basically #winning at life.